✙ comments & commentary

 If you want to leave your honest feedback too, then please do so through the contact page here

-… don’t forget to include your critique as well!
+… and - please - don’t forget to include your critique as well!